 Imagine the lifecycle of heavy machinery used on a construction site.
 Different professionals may stress equipment differently over time, and break downs for any number of reasons are an expected part of operations.
 Specialized sensors can be added to parts of the machinery that are most prone to breaking or overuse.
-These sensors canbe used for predictive maintenance, to improve human proficiency (an example of real-time data collection and analysis), and inform the engineers who designed the machinery on how to improve new models (an example of longer-term data analysis).
+These sensors can be used for predictive maintenance, to improve human proficiency (an example of real-time data collection and analysis), and inform the engineers who designed the machinery on how to improve new models (an example of longer-term data analysis).
 Industrial IoT (IIoT) encompasses use cases like these across manufacturing, energy, and other industrial practices.

 One of the first implementations of IoT in the logistics and transportation industry involved labelling shipping containers with radio-frequency identification (RFID) devices.
 These labels store data that can be captured by radio waves—allowing logistics companies to track container movements at certain RFID-enabled checkpoints (like a warehouse or shipping yard).
 Advancements in IoT have now led to battery-powered tracking devices that continuously transmit data to IoT applications without the need for on-site readers; allowing companies to analyze real-time data for a shipment across the supply chain.

 The ability for devices to compute is becoming increasingly valuable as a means to rapidly analyze data in real-time.
 Simply sending or receiving data marked the advent of IoT.
 But sending, receiving, and analyzing data together with IoT applications is the future.